VaishaliAggarwal23/ga4-ecommerce-sql-analytics/README.md

 * **🔗 Live Interactive Dashboard:** [View Looker Studio Dashboard](https://datastudio.google.com/reporting/6d0c2820-01da-4a19-ace0-a1e9f5512985)
 * **💻 Raw SQL Transformations:** Located in the [`/sql`](./sql) folder.

 ---
+## 🎯 Business Questions

+This analysis was designed to answer the following business questions:

+1. Which marketing channels and campaigns generate the strongest revenue and purchase performance?
+2. Which traffic sources show poor session quality and require further investigation?
+3. Where is the largest drop-off in the customer journey?
+4. Which products contribute most to e-commerce revenue?
+5. Are there technical issues, such as 404/error pages, that may affect the user experience?

+---